fleischr/hana-shared-ledger-examples/prvd-intro/README.md

 You can also choose basic auth credentials instead

-## Integrating to BTP applications
+## Integrating to SAP BTP applications

 - Add destinations to your BTP subaccount/SaaS application for your deployed instance to the Provide APIs
 - Replace usage of .env vars and code for public/private keys with PRVD user and Vault